 Some online golf clinics are done in pure presentation form.
 One option is for the coach to share their computer screen and give a Power Point type presentation.
 Or... the coach just may turn the camera on themselves and give a live presentation.

-There have also been kids golf instruction where all of the students have golf practice nets.
+There have also been kids golf instruction where all of the students have indoor practice nets.
 This type of a session can be done a few different ways.